Get outside and enjoy everything that Idaho‘s great outdoors has to offer.

 If you love hitting the water, Idaho’s many lakes, rivers and reservoirs are great for boaters!
 There are docks and launch ramps located in Idaho’s State Parks, public lakes and in most of Idaho’s popular camping areas.
 It couldn’t be easier to launch a boat and enjoy a day on the water in Idaho.

-So whether your plans include rafting through Hells Canyon, visiting the 300 lakes in Sawtooth National Recreation Area, checking out a big city like ‘blue’ Boise, or maybe a popular tourist destinations like Idaho Falls, there’s a place and a water venue for everybody feeling adventurous in Idaho!
+Rafting through Hells Canyon.
+Visit the 300 lakes in Sawtooth National Recreation Area.
+Check out a big city like ‘blue’ Boise.
+Visit popular tourist destinations like Idaho Falls.
+Wherever you choose there’s a place and a water venue for everybody feeling adventurous in Idaho.

 Boaters and paddlers in Idaho will have no trouble finding a great place to spend the day on the water.
 Not when there are so many great waterways to choose from!
 A few of the most popular lakes in Idaho for boaters include: Lake Coeur d’Alene, Bear Lake and Priest Lake.

 To help you decide where to launch your boat, we’ve created our ‘favorite list’ of what we believe are Idaho’s best boating, paddling and rafting destinations!
 Check out the map below!

 Lake Coeur d’Alene is a 25 mile long lake ranging from between one and three miles wide and 197 feet deep at its deepest.
 It offers more 110 miles of shoreline.
 The Coeur d’Alene and St. Joe rivers feed Lake Coeur d’Alene, and the Spokane River is its outflow.